 Effective Communication and Its Effect on your Business

 How does your team communicate?
 By “how” we mean the actual give and take that happens between your team members on a daily basis to keep projects and business processes moving in an efficient manner.
-While it seems to be a less than critical factor in the big picture of day-to-day business, how your team communicates, from the point person on any given project to yourself as a management executive not only affects the outcome of any effort in your company but also represents the baseline of your company’s culture.
+While it seems to be a less than a critical factor in the big picture of day-to-day business, how your team communicates, from the point person on any given project to yourself as a management executive not only affects the outcome of any effort in your company but also represents the baseline of your company’s culture.

 The Culture of Communication